seslabSJU/tinyIoT/README.md

 <br><br>

+# Why tinyIoT?

+### For Seamless Installation
+tinyIoT emphasizes simplicity in getting started.
+Users can easily set up the system by cloning the repository and executing the make command, which streamlines the installation process and reduces initial setup hurdles.

+### For Exceptional Portabilit
+tinyIoT is designed with universal compatibility in mind:
+- It is coded in C, ensuring that it does not rely on platform-specific libraries such as those found in apt repositories, allowing it to run on all Linux distributions.
+- Development of a Windows version is also underway, which will extend its usability across more operating systems.

+### For Rapid Performance
+tinyIoT utilizes the speed of C programming to offer fast performance which is crucial for systems with intensive data processing needs
+- The architecture is optimized to minimize database access, enhancing performance especially in environments with limited I/O capabilities.

+### For Adherence to Standards:
+tinyIoT is committed to maintaining high standards in technology implementation
+- It is developed in compliance with the latest oneM2M standards, ensuring that it meets global criteria for IoT communications and services.

 # What is the tinyIoT?

 <b>tinyIoT</b> is a secure, fast, lightweight and very flexible ```oneM2M service layer platform``` compliant with oneM2M specifications.💪